gandhi-jay/gandhi-jay/README.md

 - Lead Developer at **_[Discover Dollar](https://www.discoverdollar.com/)_** - (December 2015 to June 2017)
   - **Tech Stack**: Node.js with express.js, MariaDB/MySQL and MongoDB, AngularJS, R, Apache Spark with PySpark, Amazon Web Services & Azure.
   - ✨Started as one of the earliest employees as an Associate Developer.✨
-  - End to end responsibilities, Deployment to Azure VM machine/ AWS EC2s, Monitoring, Ownership of the code, managing databases, analyzing client requirements & coordinating with data scientists.
+  - End-to-end responsibilities, Deployment to Azure VM machine/ AWS EC2s, Monitoring, Ownership of the code, managing databases, analyzing client requirements & coordinating with data scientists.
   - Recovered more than $1 million per quarter for the first client.
   - Worked on huge datasets with R, Python & later PySpark.
   - Managed Servers on Azure VM Machine for Apache Spark standalone cluster and Apache Zeppelin.
-  - Check out LinkedIn recommendation by Subu Rao (CEO & Founder of Discover Dollar).
+  - Check out the LinkedIn recommendation by Subu Rao (CEO & Founder of Discover Dollar).